holzschu/ios_system/README.md

 ## Installation:

 - Run the script `./get_sources.sh`.
 This will download the latest sources form [Apple OpenSource](https://opensource.apple.com) and patch them for compatibility with iOS.
-- (optional) Run the script `./get_python_lua.sh`.
-It will download the sources for  [python](https://github.com/holzschu/python_ios) and [lua](https://github.com/holzschu/lua_ios).
-- If you do *not* need Python, delete the `python_grp` folder, comment out the `#define FEAT_PYTHON` line in `ios_system.m` (if you are linking with iVim, also remove it from the `CFLAGS` of iVim).
-- If you *do* need Python: open `../python_ios/libffi-3.2.1/libffi.xcodeproj/`, hit Build.
-It will create `libffi.a`.
-Click on Products, control-click on `libffi.a`, go to "Show in Finder".
-Copy it to the `../python_ios/` directory.
-- Same with Lua: if you do not need it, comment the  `#define FEAT_LUA` line in `ios_system.m`.
-- If you need Tex, follow the instructions at https://github.com/holzschu/lib-tex, and link with the dynamic libraries created.
-Otherwise, comment out `#define TEX_COMMANDS`.
 - Open the Xcode project `ios_system.xcodeproj` and hit build.
 This will create the `ios_system` framework, ready to be included in your own projects.
-Alternatively, drag `ios_system.xcodeproj` into you project, add `ios_system.framework` to your linked binaries and compile.
+- Compile the other targets as well: files, tar, curl, awk, shell, text, ssh_cmd.
+This will create the corresponding dynamic libraries.
+- If you need [python](https://github.com/holzschu/python_ios), [lua](https://github.com/holzschu/lua_ios) or [TeX](https://github.com/holzschu/lib-tex), download the corresponding projects and compile them.
+All these projects need the `ios_system` framework to compile.
+- Link your application with  `ios_system.framework` framework, plus the dynamic libraries corresponding to the commands you need (`libtar.dylib` if you need `tar`, `libfiles.dylib` for cp, rm, mv...).

 ## Integration with your app: